MileHacker Logo

 • No facilities (water, toilets).

-• Requires self-sufficiency and correct gear.
+• Requires self-sufficiency and proper gear.

 Important Camping Considerations

-Packing for Comfort
+Packing your bags for Comfort

 A durable, Lightweight camping tent and a Warm sleeping bag are vital additions for a trip.
 Always verify amenities and local regulations before setting up camp, especially for wild camping.
 Conditions change rapidly.